nicolay-r/sentiment-erc-research/README.md

 Dataset
 -------

-Presented by `data.zip` archieve.
+Presented by `data.zip` archive.
 It includes test and train collections.
 Each collection consist of mass media articles written in russian.
 Each news has list of annotated entites (`*.annot.txt`), and original text.
 Additionaly, train collection also includes a list of sentiment (non neutral) attitudes per